 Depending on your professional pursuits, immerse yourself in the Arabic language through intensive courses with options to study Literary Arabic or Modern Standard Arabic.
 Amia (Palestinian dialect) is also available in certain programs.
 Beginner, intermediate or advanced levels are offered year-round.

 Literary and Modern Standard Arabic

 Modern Standard Arabic and Literary Arabic courses are offered at the Rothberg International School.
-While both kinds of Arabic provide the tools for reading and understanding Arabic media and published texts, the pedagogical approaches differ slightly.
-Some students may prefer to study Modern Standard Arabic because it is the dominant approach at their home institution.
+While both varieties of Arabic provide the tools for reading and understanding Arabic media and published texts, their pedagogical approaches differ slightly.
+Some students may prefer to study Modern Standard Arabic if this is the adopted approach at their home institution.

 Literary Arabic and Modern Standard Arabic courses are open to undergraduate and graduate students, as well as students who wish to take it on a stand-alone basis.

 Colloquial Arabic is the spoken language used at home and in daily life and is slightly different from the formal written language.
 As the specifics of this language vary from one location to another, emphasis will be placed on the Palestinian dialect which is characteristic of the region.